azdabat/azdabat/README.md

 > [!NOTE]
 > This portfolio is actively evolving.
 Many hunts are complete and production-ready; others are being tuned, validated and expanded with scoring models, baselines, and full kill-chain mapping.
 > The repository reflects a live engineering process, where new rules, matrices and SOPs are continuously refined against modern attack patterns.
+Basic hunt pack will eventually be included all in due course.

 ---